Circulatory system of the horse: Determining heart rate

 Heart rate may be determined with a stethoscope, placed just behind the left elbow of the animal.
-The pulse may also be felt when taken on an artery close to the skin, most commonly the facial artery located on the lower jaw just behind the cheek.
+The pulse may also be felt when taken on an artery close to the skin, most commonly the facial artery as it passes under the lower jaw just ahead of the large cheek (masseter) muscle.
 The radial pulse may be taken right behind the back of the knee.
-The digital pulse is taken on the inside of the pastern, right below the fetlock.
-It is usually very faint and difficult to find, although certain problems, such as laminitis, will make it quite strong.
+The digital pulse is taken at the level of the fetlock on either of the paired arteries at this level.
+It is usually very faint and difficult to find, although certain problems, such as laminitis, or a foot abscess will make it quite strong.

 Blood pressure

 Although blood pressure may vary greatly between animals, the average blood pressure for a standing horse is 120/70 mmHg.
 An indirect measurement of blood pressure may be taken with a cuff placed around the middle coccygeal artery at the base of the tail, or above the digital artery.
 It is usually taken to monitor circulation during surgery.
 Direct blood pressure measurements, via catheterization of an artery, provide a more accurate measurement, and are preferred for anesthetic monitoring.